Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Quantum simulation of imaginary-time evolution

-~ The imaginary-time Schrödinger equation $\partial_\tau \ket{\ite} = -H \ket{\ite}$ describes the imaginary-time evolution of an $n$-qubit quantum many-body system, where $\tau$ denotes the imaginary time, $H$ is an $n$-qubit time-independent Hamiltonian, and the initial state of the system is $\ket{\phi} = \ket{\phi(0)}$. {The Hamiltonian $H$ comprises a linear combination of Pauli operators $\set{\sigma_j}_j$, i.e., $H = \sum_j h_j \sigma_j$, with real coefficients $h_j$.} Quantum imaginary-time evolution {prepares} the \emph{normalized imaginary-time evolved state} (or in short, ITE state)
+~ The imaginary-time Schrödinger equation $\partial_\tau \ket{\ite} = -H \ket{\ite}$ describes the imaginary-time evolution of an $n$-qubit quantum many-body system, where $\tau$ denotes the imaginary time, $H$ is an $n$-qubit time-independent Hamiltonian, and the initial state of the system is $\ket{\phi} = \ket{\phi(0)}$.
+Quantum imaginary-time evolution {prepares} the \emph{normalized imaginary-time evolved state} (or in short, ITE state)

 on a quantum {device}.
-The operator that maps all such $\ket{\phi}$ to $\ket{\ite}$ is called the \emph{imaginary-time evolution operator} (or in short, ITE operator).
+The operator that maps all such $\ket{\phi}$ to $\ket{\ite}$ is called the \emph{imaginary-time evolution operator} (or in short, ITE operator), and the algorithm that prepares the state is shorthanded as the \emph{ITE algorithm}.